nafizjiwa/REDUX-CORE-API/README.md

           3. Executes the reducer.
 -
 ### DISPATCH ACTIONS TO THE STORE
+- Create a Redux App with a Redux API tool called createStore() method and its methods
+    - `store.getState( )`              --> returns current value of the state
-- store.dispatch( ) --> dispatches an action to the store to change the state
+    - `store.dispatch(action)`        --> dispatches action to the store to change the state
-- `store.dispatch(actionObject) --> with an AO the reducer function executed`
+    - `store.subsribe(listener/actionObject)`   --> With an AO the reducer function executed`

   ##### EXECUTE
       -->1st store.dispatch({ type: 'toggle'}) --> dispatches the action